TOUCH OF AFRICA

 I had no time to reply.
 I slowly dialed the bridge to the conference call instead, the mere act of pressing numbers suddenly a momentous effort.
 The phone rang, slowly, loudly, coldly, intrusively, wrongly.
 The death of a child is so ugly that we don't even have a word for it in the English language.
 I connected to the bridge, and I focused desperately on the conversation: the legal issues, the business goals, the timing.
 The sadness receded as I puzzled over various subjects, and when I hung up about half an hour later I felt calm and satisfied that the call turned out OK.

-A minute passed, and I stared blankly at the water, my mind back in Uganda.
-Ibra’s son was dead, I remembered.
-Ibra’s son Sekamanya was dead, and I was making calls.
-And it felt like betrayal.
+Another minute passed, and I stared blankly at the water, my mind back in Uganda.
+Ibra's son was dead, I remembered.
+Ibra's son Sekamanya was dead, and I was making calls--and it felt like betrayal.

 “That the self advances and confirms the ten thousand things is called delusion,” says Dogen Zenji.
 “That the ten thousand things advance and confirm the self is called enlightenment.”
 It’s all in the metaphysical hands of a greater force.
 There’s an Yiddish saying: “man plans, God laughs”.
 We’re deluded to think we’re in control.

-I’ve traveled to Japan, Dogen Zenji’s country of birth, but it was in Uganda that I felt the fuller force of this principle.
-Nothing here goes to waste, except time.
+I’ve traveled to Japan, Dogen Zenji’s country of birth, but it was in Uganda that I experienced this in practice.
+Nothing here goes to waste except time.
 It’s not lack of planning exactly, it’s just a different relationship with time altogether.